 In fact, overcrowding is permissible in the following situations:

 - Overcrowding due to a new-born baby or a child crossing one of the stated ages and alternative accommodation arrangements have yet to be made;

 - temporary accommodation– for instance if a family member intends to live in the accommodation for a short time; and

 - when a local authority has given specific permission i.e. licensed overcrowding.

-For instance, an accommodation is a one (1) room sleeping accommodation.
-The house would be occupied by a couple with one child aged 2 years.
-The housing is overcrowded under 326(2)(a) as a child aged one or over but under ten is counted as one-half of a unit and in terms of Table I Section 326(2)(c) of the Housing Act 1985, only 2 people are permitted for such 1 room sleeping accommodation.
+For instance, an accommodation is a one (1) room sleeping residence.
+The house to occupy by a couple with a 2-year old child.
+Therefore, accommodation is overcrowded under 326(2)(a) as a child aged one or over but under ten is counted as one-half of a unit.
+And in terms of Table I Section 326(2)(c) of the Housing Act 1985, only 2 people are permitted for such 1 room sleeping accommodation.
 However, the accommodation would have been adequate if:

 - the child instead of 2 years, was less than 1 year, as the space standard does not take into account a child under the age of one; or

 - in addition to one sleeping room, there was a living room then the accommodation would have been adequate for up to 3 people.

 UK Spouse Visa Accommodation Requirements: Proof of Size